 - Contract Factoring: Where you agree to a long-term contract to sell all (or most) of your invoices to a factor.

 There are pros and cons to each option.
 Spot factoring enforces no long-term contracts or minimum volumes but does often involve higher factoring fees.
-With contract factoring, you’re locked into a factoring agreement and you often have to meet a minimum monthly volume, but you typically have lower factoring fees.
+With contract factoring, you’re locked into a factoring agreement.
+But you often have to meet a minimum monthly volume, but you typically have lower factoring fees.
 Read Spot Factoring: Is Single Invoice Factoring Right For Your Business? to learn more.

 Invoice Financing VS Invoice Factoring